-- Turrets and large guns: These equipment were lined with asbestos insulation and the veterans who were involved in repairing or loading the turrets faced asbestos exposure.
-The materials such as gloves used for handling turrets were also made of asbestos fabric.
+- Turrets and large guns: This equipment was lined with asbestos insulation, and the veterans who were involved in repairing or loading the turrets faced asbestos exposure.
+The materials, such as gloves used for handling turrets, were also made of asbestos fabric.

 Have You Been Exposed to Asbestos on the USS Chewaucan (AOG-50)?

-The veterans who have served the US Navy aboard the USS Chewaucan (AOG-50), and have developed an asbestos-related illness can recover their rightful compensation from VA claim as well as asbestos trust funds.
-We are here to help you learn about how veterans have been exposed to asbestos while serving on the USS Chewaucan (AOG-50) We can also assist in getting in contact with your former colleagues.
-For further information, get in touch with us at 760.621.6147.
+The veterans who have served in the US Navy aboard the USS Chewaucan (AOG-50) and have developed a cancerous asbestos-related illness can recover their rightful compensation from the asbestos trust funds and the VA.
+We can help you get in touch with legal experts if you wish to file claims and can offer information about how veterans have been exposed to asbestos while serving on the USS Chewaucan (AOG-50).
+We can also assist in getting in contact with your former colleagues.